-Based on the above, Mercator is of the opinion that, while not specifically detailed in associated project reports, procedures employed by both BP-Selco and Kermode for sample preparation and security during respective drilling and core logging programs were consistent with industry standards of their periods.
+Based on the above, the authors are of the opinion that, while not specifically detailed in associated project reports, procedures employed by both BP-Selco and Kermode for sample preparation and security during respective drilling and core logging programs were consistent with industry standards of their periods.
 These are considered acceptable for support of the current Mineral Resource Estimate program.

-11.2.2 Mercator Check Sample Program
+11.3.2 Mercator Check Sample Programs

-Core samples collected during the site visit were transported by Mercator staff to the company's Dartmouth office where a single blind standard and blank were inserted before shipping.
-Preparation of sample shipment documentation, checking and placement in plastic buckets for shipment by commercial courier to Eastern Analytical Ltd. in Springdale, NL were completed by Mercator staff.
+Core check samples collected during the 2008 site visit were transported by author Cullen to the company's Dartmouth office where a single blind standard and blank were inserted before shipping.
+Preparation of sample shipment documentation, checking and placement in plastic buckets for shipment by commercial courier to Eastern Analytical Ltd. (Eastern) in Springdale, NL were completed by Mercator staff.